 If you’re on the planning side of things, and you’ll be serving alcohol at your office party, consider using drink tickets and limiting guests to two drinks.
 Be sure to provide ample food, so folks aren’t drinking on empty stomachs.
 And make sure everyone has safe transportation home.
-(We have more tips for party planners in “How to throw your company’s annual shindig without losing your mind” and “How to plan a winning office party.”)
+(We have more tips for party planners in “Tips for Throwing a Successful Holiday Work Party”)

 Passing on the alcohol doesn’t mean you can’t have a fun party.
 Every workplace is different, and there are plenty of ways to make the gathering enjoyable: Renting food trucks, including games and competitions, and featuring creative “mocktails,” to name a few examples.

 For Party Goers: Office Party Etiquette

 Regardless of where you stand on the organizational chart—or whether or not you imbibe —knowing how to handle yourself at an office party is vital for many reasons, including letting your employer know you appreciate their effort.
 With the right approach, you can enjoy your office party and avoid some common pitfalls.